wooooooooooooooowastaken/mcevzar.github.io/_posts/2017-05-10-Favourite-books-and-websites.md

 - **Foundation trilogy** by Isaac Asimov (sadly not translated in Slovenian, if I will have the time I will do it)

 - **Surely You're Joking, Mr. Feynman!** autobiography from a great physicist and great physics teacher (not often are those two skills combined)

-- **The Martian** by Andy Weir.
-To science the shit out of this one.

 - **The astronauts guide to life on earth** by Chris Hadfield.
 Being good at science can put you into space ;)